smithblack-0/ScheduleAnything/documentation/user_guide.md

 For maximum flexibility, use `arbitrary_schedule_factory` to apply any PyTorch scheduler to any parameter.

-### Basic Usage
+### Basic Understanding

 The basic idea is the user passes in a factory that can be invoked with an optimizer to produce a schedule attached to that optimizer.

-ScheduleAnything then constructs an optimizer that will in fact bind to and schedule the targetted feature name.
+Behind the scenes, ScheduleAnything then constructs a proxy optimizer with a learning rate that in fact represents the scheduled parameters - for example lr=0.1 might actually mean weight_decay=0.1.
+Changes to this rate are then passed on, through a transform, to the actual value in the optimizer.
+Since torch schedules know how to change learning rates, they can change this as well.

+For the most part, the user never needs to interact with these fake optimizers, but you may occasionally encounter them in error messages.

 ### When to Use `default_value`